dropbox/nsot/docs/models.rst

 Addresses
 ~~~~~~~~~

-Returns the addresses assigned to the member Interfaces of the Circuit, if any.
+Returns the addresses assigned to the member Interfaces of the Circuit, as well as the addresses
+assigned to the child Interfaces of the Circuit, if any.

 Devices
 ~~~~~~~